jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 to the shooter's body where it's most easily supported.
-If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical (13°) as in a PDW.
+If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical (a mere 13°) as in a PDW.
 This weapon is meant to be as lightweight as practicable, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.